stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

     How has Israel trusted in their religion rather than the Lord?

     How might we be trusting religion rather than Jesus?

-3. Please read Mark 11:27-33.
-The religious people challenged Jesus’ authority.
+Please read Mark 11:27-33.

+3. The religious people challenged Jesus’ authority.
 How does Jesus answer them?
 How has Jesus answered their question (c.f.
 Mark 1:9-11)?

+Please read Mark 12:1-12.

 4. Please read Mark 12:1-12.
 Jesus tells a parable.
 What is the parable about?